jcaldwell-labs/jcaldwell-labs/HOW-TO-LAUNCH-SESSIONS.md

 5. **Export its my-context session**
 6. **Mark itself complete** in the manifest

-When all 7 sessions complete, you'll have:
+When all 9 sessions complete, you'll have:
-- 9 improved repositories (Session G handles 3)
+- 9 improved repositories
 - 9 pull requests
 - 9 improvement reports
-- 7 context exports
+- 9 context exports
 - Complete manifest showing all work done

 ---